BINF3101-yohe/Lab5_pacbio_assembly/README.md

 Navigate into the folder containing your results and open/cat the report.txt file

+## LQ 2

+Report the following genome statistics in the Canvas assignment
+- contigs under 1000 bp ( contigs (>= 0b bp) )
+- size of the largest contig
+- total length of the genome
+- N50 value

 ## Step 5 - Filter the small contigs from our genome